 What’s the latest Tottenham transfer news?

-Would Sterling have been a good signing for Spurs?
+Would he be a good signing for Tottenham?

 The issue with the 29-year-old over the course of his career is that he’s largely been inconsistent.

 His most prolific campaign back in 2018/19 (23 goals in 20 starts) was followed up by just 5 strikes in 14 the year after and he’s only ever hit anything approaching double figures in three seasons at the top level.

 England vs Ukraine Highlights | Euro 2020 | The Football Terrace

 As a back-up, perhaps he has his uses, but he doesn’t appear to be someone Spurs could rely on should Kane leave the club this summer.

 As quoted by the BBC recently, former Benfica fitness Paulo Mourao coach shared some further insight into what it’s like working with the striker.

 “He possesses an out-of-this-world work ethic, always pushing hard and willing to go the extra mile, so what I find odd is that it took so long for him to reach the level he has now,” he said.

 “He was clearly a man on a mission.